dellis7/GatorSecurityFall2023/README.md

 ## How to add a game question
 First, use the Login example Postman request to login as an admin and obtain a token to perform these operations.

 Then, use the documentation and the Create Game example Postman request in order to create a game.
 If you want it to be a CYOA game, set the type to 0.
 If you want it to be a DND game, set the type to 1.
 If you want it to be a Matching game, set the type to 2.
 Refer to the constants documentation in the PDF for more information.

+After creating the game, use the Get Game by Type endpoint using the all type and find the ID of the game that was just created.
+You'll need to supply this to any CYOA, DND, or Matching questions you create.

 Then, use the documentation and either the Create CYOA, Create DND, or Create Matching example Postman requests in order to create subquestions for the game.
 Make sure that the question type matches the GameQuestion type.

+After adding adding new questions, you should be able to refresh the Games page to see the game and play it.